cjehr/chronam_issue_counts/README.md

 <p>Run the script by typing: python state_issues_year_2019_ followed by the state abbreviation</p>
 <p>Ex: python state_issues_year_2019_DC.py</p>
 <p>There is no indication printed to the console that the script is running.
-When the script is complete,'done' will be printed to the console.</p>
+When the script is complete, 'done' will be printed to the console.</p>

 <h1>Customizations</h1>
 <p>The scripts can be changed to run for any state.
 The template file is state_issues_year_2019_NOSTATE.py.
 To change the states issues being counted, use find for "NO STATE" and replace for the state or territory name you would like the script run on.
 There is an issue count script for each state and territory available in Chronicling America as of May 2019.
 As additional content from new state partners is added to Chronicling America, the state_issues_year_2019_NOSTATE.py file can be updated to add the state information by using find "STATE_NAME" and replace with the state/territory you would like a count made for.</p>